 - What types of medication are given and why?
 What types of health conditions can it treat, such as general pain, anxiety, insomnia, depression, etc.

 - Who gives the medication, especially some of the more potent items that can cause an overdose?
-If a client is unable to take it themselves due to poor coordination or dementia, someone else must be responsible for giving the correct amount at the correct time.
+If a patient is unable to take it themselves due to poor coordination or dementia, someone else must be responsible for giving the correct amount at the correct time.
 This also can give the opportunity for everyone to discuss an appropriate amount, such as something that helps but doesn’t cause them to sleep all the time.